sparagi/x-files/src/Utilities-Character Escaping.package/NamedEscapeHandler.class/README.md

 Instance Variables

--	beginMarker		a String which marks the beginning of a name
--	endMarker		a String which marks the end of a name
 -	namesToValues	a Dictionary whose keys are Strings containing names I can translate to their associated Character values